linux-system-roles/snapshot/README.md

 ### snapshot_lvm_bootable

-Boolean - default is unset.
+Boolean - default is false.
 Only supported on operating systems that support snapshot manager (snapm).
 When set to true, and passed to the 'snapshot' command, the snapshot created will have a corresponding boot entry.
 The boot entry will be removed when the snapset is removed.